 “What are the qualifiers people feed themselves once they realize that they want to rule over others, especially when they consider those ‘others’ to be inferior?”

-“If left up to our own devices, do we as humans have the propensity to actually obliterate ourselves from the planet with little regard for our lives and others?
+“If left up to our own devices, do we as humans have the predisposition to actually obliterate ourselves from the planet with little regard for our lives and others?

 There are no real, infallible answers to any of these questions, IMHO.
 All we can hope to know for sure is what we feel are our own personal truths.

 Some would believe that in this world, there is a pervasive presence in charge of the stewardship of the planet.
 That major events and happenings are being triggered around the world to bring about an advantageous outcome for a minor group of the most rich and powerful among us.

 Some will say we are in the midst of a politically motivated New World Order, while others claim this is the prophesied times of Armageddon or The Apocalypse.
 Still others believe that we are in an alien fueled “Age of Aquarius” invasion of some kind.
 But how can we ever know any of this for sure?

 Our political representatives buzz around like flies on a rotting carcass, attempting to appeal to our government heads-of-state on our behalf, but with every election cycle they seem to be less and less effective.